inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_versions.md

 Use the `aws_api_gateway_documentation_versions` InSpec audit resource to test properties of multiple AWS ApiGateway Documentation Parts.

-The AWS::ApiGateway::DocumentationParts resource creates a documentation part for an API.
+The AWS::ApiGateway::DocumentationParts resource creates a documentation versions for an API.

 ## Syntax